Leoxu0033/JSproject/README.md

 A minimalist survival platformer game built with vanilla JavaScript, HTML5 Canvas, and ES6 modules.
 Survive waves of enemies across 9 challenging levels!

+### 🌟 Developer's Note: A Crafted Experience

+This project is more than just a simple platformer; It came with significant challenges:

+The Physics Engine Struggle: Achieving a "silky-smooth" control feel wasn't easy.
+We spent days tweaking gravity constants and friction coefficients.
+Implementing "Coyote Time" and wall-sliding mechanics required rewriting the collision detection logic multiple times to eliminate edge-case bugs where players would get stuck in walls.

+Evolving Enemy AI: Moving beyond simple patrolling enemies meant diving deep into state machines.
+Balancing the Boss fight was particularly grueling—ensuring the charge attacks felt fair but challenging involved dozens of iterations and playtests to get the timing just right.

+The "Safe Haven" Challenge: The safe zone mechanic introduced a host of physics conflicts.
+Disabling gravity while maintaining momentum without breaking the game loop caused numerous "floating player" glitches that took weeks to stabilize.
+It is now a core strategic element, but it was the hardest feature to implement.

+It is a labor of love. **Every jump mechanic, every enemy AI decision, nine meticulously designed levels, carefully selected background music, scoring system, and the unique "Safe Haven" mechanic** have been rigorously tuned and polished:

+- **Ultimate Physics Feel**: To achieve a silky-smooth control experience, we hand-coded a complete physics engine, including "Coyote Time", wall sliding, multi-jumps, and precise AABB collision detection, ensuring every player input gets the most responsive feedback.
+- **Intelligent Enemy AI**: Say goodbye to mindless patrolling mobs!
+Enemies here possess independent state machines, dynamically switching between patrolling, chasing, and predictive interception based on player position.
+The final Boss fight features multiple phases like tracking, charge attacks, and bullet hell patterns, offering a true challenge.
+- **Innovative "Safe Haven" Mechanic**: The dynamically generated safe zones are not just simple invincibility spots.
+They completely alter physics rules (zero-gravity hovering) and combine with screen-clearing explosion tactics, making survival more than just running away.
+- **Detail-Oriented Visual Feedback**: From screen shakes and particle bursts to dynamic backgrounds, every interaction features delicate visual feedback, striving to present commercial indie game quality on the Canvas.

 ## 🎮 Game Overview

 **Mini Flat Heroes** is a fast-paced survival platformer where you must survive for 20 seconds in each level while avoiding or defeating enemies.
 The game features progressive difficulty, dynamic safe havens, and a comprehensive scoring system.